owid/covid-19-data/public/data/README.md

 - On 9 May 2020, we added new variables related to demographic, economic, and public health data to our complete dataset.
 - On 19 May 2020, we added 2 variables related to testing: `new_tests_smoothed` and `new_tests_smoothed_per_thousand`.
 To generate them we assume that testing changed equally on a daily basis over any periods in which no data was reported (as not all countries report testing data on a daily basis).
 This produces a complete series of daily figures, which is then averaged over a rolling 7-day window.
 - On 23 May 2020, we added a JSON version of our complete dataset.
+- On 4 June 2020, we added a `continent` column to our complete dataset.

 ## Data alterations